teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 > 3. Note the tags that are associated with workflows of interest (in the `tag` section on the left of the workflow page) {: .hands_on}

-# Add the list releavnt tags for your community in the workflow_tags file
+# Add the list relevant tags for your community in the workflow_tags file

 > <hands-on-title>Add the relevant tags to the workflow_tags file</hands-on-title>
-> 1. Create a file named `workflow_tags` in your comunity metadata folder (created previously)
+> 1. Create a file named `workflow_tags` in your comunity metadata folder (`communities/<your community>/metadata` created previously)
 > 2. Add the name of the tags relevant to your community in the `workflow_tags` file you started above.
 The file is split in two sections : `Public`, which should inidcate the tags used on public Galaxy instances; and `workflowhub`, which inidcates the tags to use to select workflow on [Workflow Hub](https://workflowhub.eu/).

 >